rosario-cafaro/RiskUI/README.md

 # RiskUI v0.1
 World of Warcraft minimal addon

-It simply removes Blizzard action bar arts
+At the moment it simply removes Blizzard action bar arts.